tbxiao/chauff.github.io/_posts/2016-04-16-bachelor-teaching.md

 JavaScript programming experience already.

 The course has a standard structure: two lectures (90 minutes each) and one 4-hour lab session per week for eight weeks.
-The midterm and final exam each account for 40% of the grade, the lab project is worth the remaining 20%.
+The midterm and final exam each account for 40% of the grade (~35 multiple-choice questions per exam), the lab project is worth the remaining 20%.
 I teach the *Web technology* part (8 of the 15 lectures).

 ## The problem
 One aspect of large classes I continously battle with is how exactly to *engage* such a large number